EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Evaluation of the Model

-We test our algorithms on two standard EBC object detection benchmarks: \texttt{Gen1}~\cite{de2020large} and \texttt{Gen4}~\cite{perot2020learning} datasets.
-These datasets have EBC recordings of various driving scenarios collected by Prophesee, a neuromorphic vision technologies company.
+The \thename model is evaluated on two standard EBC object detection benchmarks: \genOne~\cite{de2020large} and \genFour~\cite{perot2020learning} (also known as \mbox{Gen4}) datasets.
+These datasets contain diverse driving scenarios captured by Prophesee's neuromorphic vision sensors, providing an ideal testbed for validating our adaptation approach under real-world conditions.

-\paragraph{Gen1.} \texttt{Gen1} dataset~\cite{de2020large} is a widely used automotive dataset for object detection.
-It contains more than 39 hours of continuous recordings of various driving situations.
-The dataset was obtained with a GEN1 EBC having spatial resolution of $304 \times 240$ pixels.
-For the ease of analysis, the dataset is organized in 60-second video clips and partitioned into train/test splits with $1460$ train clips and $470$ test clips. \texttt{Gen1} is manually annotated at frequencies of $\si{1-4} {Hz}$ (depending on the recording) from a parallel feed of natural image frames.
-Two classes of objects are annotated: cars and pedestrians.

-\paragraph{Gen4.} \texttt{Gen4}~\cite{perot2020learning} (also known as \texttt{1MPx}) dataset is collected with a newer GEN4 version of the Prophesee camera.
-Unlike the GEN1 camera, GEN4 has a larger sensor with a resolution of $1280 \times 720$.
-The \texttt{Gen4} dataset features more than 14 hours of driving recordings under various conditions.
-Similar to \texttt{Gen1}, the dataset is split into 60-second video clips and partitioned into train/test splits with $11.19$ hours of train videos and $2.25$ hours of test videos.
-The dataset is automatically annotated at \si{60} {Hz} frequency.
-Annotations for cars, two-wheelers, and pedestrians are available for object detection tasks.